Birkenhead

 • Supporting children to learn how to use, care for and store equipment safely

-The nursery manager and CEO are responsible for overseeing purchasing, monitoring safety and ensuring compliance with statutory requirements.
+The nursery manager and CEO are responsible for overseeing purchasing, monitoring safety and ensuring compliance with statutory requirements, including regular review of risk assessments, maintenance systems and resource effectiveness.

 Equipment and resources are reviewed regularly to ensure they remain: